-If you are a retiree, senior, or elderly person looking to enjoy his/her sunset years, you should consider birdwatching as a hobby.
+If you are a retiree, senior, or elderly person looking to enjoy your sunset years, you should consider birdwatching as a hobby.
 Yes, really!
 Birdwatching can really boost your lifestyle and contribute to your overall levels of health and wellness that you’ll even start feeling younger again.

 The great thing about birdwatching is that you can still enjoy it even if you aren’t mobile or are temporarily or permanently resting indoors.
 It is ideal for all you homebound seniors since it is a great alternative to reading or watching TV.